vojtechkral/bard/doc/book/songs.md

 ...
 ```

-The chords are delimited with backticks (`` ` ``) and they are inlined within the lyrics.
+The chords are delimited with backticks (`` ` ``) and inline within the lyrics.
 In the output, each chord will appear exactly above the text that follows it.
 Chords may be placed anywhere within the lyrics, including in the middle of a word or above a space or punctuation.

 A chord span may contain multiple chords separated by spaces or other punctuation.

-Chords may also be delimited with double backticks, like this:
+Chords may also be delimited with double backticks like this:

 ```md
 `G7`Oh Danny `C`Boy, the pipes, the ``C7``pipes are `F`calling
 ```

-This is meant to indicate that the chord is ok to be skipped if the player
+This indicates that the chord can be skipped if the player
 has trouble playing it.
 It is rendered in a thinner font in the output:

 ![double-backticks-example](assets/double-backticks.jpg)

-Finally, chords can be placed on the base line of the text next to lyrics rather than above them.
+Finally, chords can be placed on the baseline of the text next to lyrics rather than above them.
-This is done by appending and underscore (`_`) after a chord or between several chords:
+This is done by appending an underscore (`_`) after a chord or between several chords:

 ```md
 Baseline `C_D` chords.